-BlackBerry plans Heartbleed patches as mobile threat scrutinized
+Blackberry plans Heartbleed patches as mobile threat scrutinized

 "It will take the hackers a couple of weeks or even a month to move from 'proof of concept' to being able to exploit devices," said Shaulov.

-Companies including Cisco Systems Inc (CSCO.O), Hewlett-Packard Co (HPQ.N), International Business Machines Corp (IBM.N), Intel Corp (INTC.O), Juniper Networks Inc JNPR.O, Oracle Corp ORCL.O Red Hat Inc (RHT.N) have warned customers they may be at risk.
+Companies including Cisco Systems Inc, Hewlett-Packard Co, International Business Machines Corp, Intel Corp, Juniper Networks Inc, Oracle Corp Red Hat Inc have warned customers they may be at risk.
 Some updates are out, while others, like BlackBerry, are rushing to get them ready.

 While there have been no public reports of successful attacks involving the Heartbleed vulnerability, researchers say that it has been around for several years.
 That means that hackers could have successfully been using it without being caught since attacks do not leave any traces.